jvjctk/SFND_3D_Object_Tracking/README.md

         }
 ### FP.5

 The following table shows the TTC lidar calcuation.
 In frame 3 & 4, I observe some miscalculation according to real situation.
 Also at the last two frames, the data is surprising compared to real data.

-Here is the corresponding image of second , third, fourth frame.

-Last 3 frames visualization is given below.
+Filtering outliers has a great deal of influence on real time lidar computation.

 | images        | TTC Lidar |